elugens/hello-javascript/docs/the-javascript-language/objects-the-basics/object-references-and-copying.md

 Source: <https://javascript.info/object-copy#comparison-by-reference>

-**Question:** **What if we need to duplicate an object?
-Is there a way to clone an object and its properties at the primitive level?**
+### What if we need to duplicate an object?
+Is there a way to clone an object and its properties at the primitive level?

 **Interview Answer:** It’s a bit of a process, you need to create a new object and replicate the structure of the existing one by iterating over its properties and copying them at the primitive level.
 We also can use Object.assign to replace for..in loop for simple cloning.